Carcinoid syndrome: Carcinoid heart disease

 Carcinoid heart disease is the result of valvular damage related to the vasoactive substances released by the neuroendocrine tumor reaching the right side of the heart.
 This mainly affects the right side of the heart unless there is anomalous circulation (i.e. patent foramen ovale) because the lungs will metabolize the substances released by the tumor similar to how the liver will.
 After initial tissue injury around the valves, plaque will develop and fibrosis will occur, possibly mediated by excess serotonin.

 Diagnosis

 With a certain degree of clinical suspicion, the most useful initial test is the 24-hour urine levels of 5-HIAA (5-hydroxyindoleacetic acid), the end product of serotonin metabolism.
 Chromogramin A, a glycoprotein released by neuroendocrine tumors, can be used to detect non-secreting tumors.

 Imaging

 Imaging studies should be largely focused on the abdomen and pelvis because the neuroendocrine tumors causing the carcinoid syndrome largely arise in the gut.
-CT and MRI that utilize radioactive somatostatin analogues such as indium-111 penoctreotide are used to localize the tumor.
+Nuclear medicine gamma camera imaging that utilizes radioactive somatostatin analogues such as indium-111 pentetreotide are used to localize the tumor.
 PET scan can also be used to find the primary tumor site.
 Bronchoscopy with biopsy can performed if there is evidence of a pulmonary tumor.
 For patients with serotonin elevated 5x the upper limit of normal or more, an echocardiogram is recommended for evaluation of carcinoid heart disease.